 The woodchip industry entails the procurement of wood and its mechanical reduction to chips about the size of an Australian 50 cent piece.
 These chips are either exported for pulping or retained for use in domestic pulping operations.
-In 1980-81 the production of hardwood chips in Australia amounted to 4,410,000 tonnes.

 Timber and timber products